Radar Tracking and Jamming

 You can express RCS Values in decibels referenced to a square meter (dBsm).
 STK can use External Radar Files.
 Since you don't have an external RCS file, you will use a constant value.
 The small aircraft in this scenario would have a small dBsm.

-1. Browse to the RF - Radar Cross Section page.
+1. Select the RF - Radar Cross Section page.

 You will use the Custom Analysis Terrain Sources table to specify locally available terrain data files for analysis and visualization in the scenario.
 Although you could use the Custom Analysis Terrain Sources table while streaming terrain data from a terrain server, you don't need to do that for this lesson.